bDunph/avr_iml_demo/README.md

         - obj_3.vert
         - obj_3.frag
 4. Navigate (cd) to `obj_3/build/src/`.
-5. Type the following command to run the application with one of the examples:
+5. Type the following command to run the application:
     - With VR rendering:
-        `avr audioReactive_example`
+        `avr`
     - Without VR rendering (for development):
-        `avr audioReactive_example -dev`
+        `avr -dev`

 ## MacOS: